Tony McNulty

-Anthony James "Tony" McNulty (born 3 November 1958) is a British politician who was the Labour Member of Parliament (MP) for Harrow East from 1997 to 2010.
+Anthony James McNulty (born 3 November 1958) is a retired British politician who was the Labour Member of Parliament (MP) for Harrow East from 1997 to 2010.
 During his ministerial career, which began in 2003, he was Minister for London and later Minister of State for Employment and Welfare Reform at the Department for Work and Pensions.
 He resigned his position on 5 June 2009 after allegations in the press regarding his expenses.

 Background, education and early political career

 His father migrated to England from County Donegal, Ireland.